 However, in an attempt to save around $0.25, many gasoline container manufacturers have chosen not to include flame arresters in their gas can design which prevent explosions.

 Per the Occupational Safety and Health Administration (OSHA) regulations, gasoline containers with flame arresters are required in industrial work-sites.
 Therefore, it has been surprising to many to hear that some gasoline container manufacturers are not, per OSHA regulations, allowed to use their own gasoline cans in their own plants.
 And, even though the government has told some manufacturers that their own gas cans are unsafe to use in their factories and plants, these same manufacturers have continued to sell millions of these unsafe gasoline containers to the general public.

 National media, lawsuits, and other outlets have consistently referred to exploding gas cans and the public has responded with concern, and sometimes fear.
 If you are concerned about the safety of your gasoline container or are considering purchasing a gas can, there are a few safety features to look for in a gas can.
-Try to find a gasoline container that includes a flame arrestor, a robust child proofing feature, a proven spill proofing system, and is clearly marked as a red gasoline container.
+Try to find a gasoline container that includes a flame arrester, a robust child proofing feature, a proven spill proofing system, and is clearly marked as a red gasoline container.
 Gasoline is a combustible liquid – if it combusts it can lead to serious injury and sometimes wrongful death.
-If you or someone you love have been injured in an oil or gas related accident, the personal injury attorney at Hill Law Firm can help your case – call our San Antonio office for questions or a free case evaluation.
+If you or someone you love have been injured in an oil or gas related accident, Hill Law Firm can help your case – contact our San Antonio personal injury lawyer for questions or a free case evaluation.